babelscript/rfcs/active/0001-basics.md

 ## Splats...

-It would be nice to replace splats with the ES6 prefixed notation, and definitely compile to this.
+We will replace splats with the ES6 prefixed notation.

 ## Loops and Comprehensions